thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/edit_model_file.md

 ---
-title: [Model data in bulk in the modeling file]
+title: [Make many model file edits]
 tags:
 keywords: tbd
 last_updated: tbd
 summary: "Edit the modeling file to edit your data settings."
 sidebar: mydoc_sidebar
 ---
 Properties of your data such as Column Names, Column Visibility, Column and Data Definition, Column Rank, etc. are defined in the modeling file.
-Use the model file when you want to edit these settings in bulk.
+Use the model file when you want to edit many of these settings.

-If you just want to make one or two quick changes, it will be faster to [Model data in the ThoughtSpot application](model_data_in_UI.html#) instead.
+{% include tip.html content="If you just want to make one or two quick changes, it will be faster to [Model data in the ThoughtSpot application](model_data_in_UI.html#) instead." %}

 ## Overview of the modeling process